Janne-R/semester-project-2-new/README.md

 ## Contact

-This is where you can leave your social links for people to contact you, such as a LinkedIn profile or Twitter link e.g.
+If you want to contact me, use my LinkedIn page:

 [My LinkedIn page](https://www.linkedin.com/in/janneringdal/)